AkshatDev/AWS/AWS Control Tower.md

-ACT can be thought of AWS organizations but with more features.
+ACT can be thought of AWS organizations but with more features (**new AWS Orgs with more features**).
 - Quick and easy setup for multi-account environment.
 - Orchestrates other AWS services to provide this functionality.
 - Uses organizations, IAM Identity Center, CloudFormation,  Config and more ...